eskil4152/chatapp/README.md

 - Duplicate room memberships are prevented via database constraints and repository checks.

 **DTOs**
-- All API responses use Data Transfer Objects to decouple the API surface from internal entity structure and minimize data exposure to clients.
+- All API responses use Data Transfer Objects to decouple the API surface from the internal entity structure and minimize data exposure to clients.

 ---